pysys-test/pysys-test/docs/UserGuide.rst

 can also be run against a mocked database for quick local development.

 Using modes is fairly straightforward.
-First edit the ``pysystest.*`` file for a test that need to run in multiple modes, and add a list of the supported modes by providing a Python lambda that will be evaluated when the test descriptors are loaded:
+First edit the ``pysystest.*`` file for a test that need to run in multiple modes, and add a list of the supported modes by providing a string containing a Python lambda that will be evaluated when the test descriptors are loaded:

 .. code-block:: python

 	__pysys_modes__ = r"""
 			lambda helper: helper.inheritedModes+[
 				{'mode':'CompressionGZip', 'compressionType':'gzip'},
 			]